tooblewtf/economy-simulator-fixed/README.md

 # Economy Simulator Setup Guide

-This guide will walk you through setting up Economy Simulator (a 2016-style Roblox clone).
+This guide will walk you through setting up Economy Simulator (a SKIDDED 2016 ROBLOX REVIVAL ).

 ---